alptekinsunnetci/winSftpClient/README.md

 ## Usage

-After building the application, you can run **WinSFTPClient** from the command line.
+After building the application, you can run **winSFTPClient** from the command line.

 ### Command Line Arguments: